tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/购买指南/购买实例/购买方式_intl_en.md

 5. The CVM is enabled immediately after the payment is completed.
 The IP address will be displayed in 10 minutes, and you can log in to the CVM to manage it.

 >
 >- After activating the pay-as-you-go CVM, make sure that your account has sufficient balance.
-CVMs in arrears may be repossessed.
+Overdue CVMs may be repossessed by Tencent Cloud.
-> For more information, see [Arrears Reminder](https://intl.cloud.tencent.com/document/product/213/2181).
+> For more information, see [Overdue](https://intl.cloud.tencent.com/document/product/213/2181).
->- For specific configurations, see [Price of CVM Instance](https://intl.cloud.tencent.com/document/product/213/2176), [Price Overview of CBS](https://intl.cloud.tencent.com/document/product/213/2255) and [Public Network Billing](https://intl.cloud.tencent.com/document/product/213/10578) to purchase CVMs based on your actual needs.
+>- For detailed prices, see [Price of CVM Instance](https://intl.cloud.tencent.com/document/product/213/2176), [Price Overview of CBS](https://intl.cloud.tencent.com/document/product/213/2255) and [Public Network Billing](https://intl.cloud.tencent.com/document/product/213/10578) to purchase CVMs based on your actual needs.
 >- For more purchase instructions and notes, see [Notes for Purchasing from Console](https://intl.cloud.tencent.com/document/product/213/6998).

 ## Purchasing via API